Global existence, blowup phenomena, and asymptotic behavior for quasilinear Schr\"{o}dinger equations: Abstract

 Here $h(s)$ and $F(s)$ are some real-valued functions, with various choices for models from mathematical physics.
 We examine the interplay between the quasilinear effect of $h$ and nonlinear effect of $F$ for the global existence and blowup phenomena.
 We provide sufficient conditions on the blowup in finite time and global existence of the solution.
 In some cases, we can deduce the watershed from these conditions.
 In the focusing case, we construct the sharp threshold for the blowup in finite time and global existence of the solution and lower bound for blowup rate of the blowup solution.
-Moreover, we establish the pseudo-conformal conservation law and some asymptotic behavior results on the global solution.

 {\bf Keywords:} Qusilinear Schr\"{o}dinger equation; Global existence; Blow up; Asymptotic behavior.

 {\bf 2000 MSC: 35Q55.}